troclaux/notes/aws.md

 ## CloudTrail

-> get history of events or api calls made within your aws account via aws cli, aws console, aws sdk or aws services
+> get history of events or API calls made within your aws account via aws cli, aws console, aws sdk or aws services

-- provides governance
+- provides governance and auditing
   - governance: monitoring activity, ensuring compliance, auditability and accountability
 - enabled by default
 - to store logs long-term, put logs from cloudtrail into: cloudwatch logs or s3

+> [!TIP]
+> cloudtrAIl => ApI

 ### insights

-> automated analysis of applications services
+> automates the analysis of cloudtrail events to detect unusual activity

 ## CloudWatch

 > monitoring and observability service that provides data and insights

-- monitor your applications
+- monitors resources, applications,  performance and operational health
+  - unified view of operational health
 - respond to system-wide performance changes
 - optimize resource utilization
-- get a unified view of operational health

 ### CloudWatch Alarm